 Dublin Pass Price

-Note: Be aware that using the Airport Transfer starts your pass so you may not want to use it.
-For example, if your flight arrives at 3 pm, and you take the Airport Transfer into the city, then you’ve just started one of your days.
-Depending on your travel, it might not be worth using the transfer at all.
+Note: Be aware that using the Airport Transfer starts your pass so you may not want to use it upon arrival.
+For example, if your flight arrives at 3 pm, and you take the Airport Transfer into the city, then you’ve just started your first day.
+So, depending on your travel, it might not be worth using the transfer at all.

 The Dublin Pass’s Highlights & Quick Value Summary